Clancy Martin: Biography

 Clancy Martin was born on May 7, 1967, as the middle child in a family of three boys.
 His father Bill was a type 1 diabetic, and a successful real estate developer in Toronto and Calgary, Canada.
-Bill became involved in New Age spirituality, founding a "Church of Living Love" in Palm Beach, Florida in 1976.
+Bill became involved in New Age spirituality, founding a "Church of Living Love" in Palm Beach, Florida, in 1976.
 The church expanded to several locations before foundering.
 Bill would launch a number of such churches with ephemeral success.
 He died in 1997 in the psychiatric ward of a hospital for indigent persons.

-Clancy earned his B.A. degree at Baylor University.
+Martin earned his B.A. degree at Baylor University.
 He attended graduate school at University of Texas, Austin, in the philosophy department.
 He quit in the early 1990s to start a jewelry business with his older brother.
 He resumed his graduate studies after his father died in 1997.
 He received his PhD in philosophy from UT Austin in 2003.
 He then went on to teach at University of Missouri, Kansas City, where he is now a professor of philosophy.

 Martin is married to the writer Amie Barrodale.